ComputationalCryoEM/ASPIRE-Python/docs/source/orientation_estimation.rst

 #.
 Or, in the context of a full reconstruction pipeline, the image source and orientation
    estimation objects can be used to instantiate an ``OrientedSource`` to be consumed as input to a downstream volume reconstruction method.
+In this case, rotations and shifts will be estimated in a lazy fashion when requested by the reconstruction method.

    .. code-block::